onzag/itemize/docs/tutorials/airbnb/05-request.md

 }
 ```

-However we have added new information for our language info that we pick from the schema
+However we have added new information for our language info that we pick from the schema at `request.properties`

 ```properties
 custom.request_notification_email_handle = requests